Which is the most successful football club ever to hail from Anglesey?

 The present club was only formed in 1976 and their success story really began in the early 1990s, with Welsh Alliance and Cymru Alliance titles.

-Fortunes have varied since they dropped out of the Cymru Alliance in 2004-05, but Bay are top of the Anglesey League this season and gunning to restore former glories.
+Fortunes have varied since they dropped out of the Cymru Alliance in 2004-05, but Bay were champions of the last-ever Anglesey League in 2019-20.

-League titles: Cymru Alliance 1; Anglesey League 1 (reserves); Welsh Alliance 1.
+League titles: Cymru Alliance 1; Anglesey League 2 (1 reserves); Welsh Alliance 1.

 Cups: Cymru Alliance League Cup 1; Dargie Cup 2 (1 first team, 1 reserves); Megan Cup 1; Elias Cup 2; Cookson Cup 2.

 Formed in 1946, Bodedern did not win a major honour until 1978 when they lifted the Anglesey League title.

 They have been highly successful ever since, winning the Anglesey, Gwynedd and Welsh Alliance titles to reach the second-tier Cymru Alliance in 2005/06.